MRIGANKA-GUHA/Netralay-hospital/README.md

 ---

 **Note**: This system is designed for demonstration purposes.
 For production use in healthcare environments, additional security measures, compliance features, and professional testing are required.

+---

+### Schema Changes (2025)
+- Removed prescriptions table and all related triggers/indexes
+- doctor_id and patient_id are now the only primary keys for doctors and patients
+- doctor_id and patient_id are auto-generated with custom triggers
+- All foreign keys reference correct primary keys (user_id, doctor_id, patient_id)
+- Receptionist role added